instacart/truetime-android/README.md

 * Provide a default cache implementation (probably using the non-android version of [DataStore](https://developer.android.com/topic/libraries/architecture/datastore#kts))
 * ?
 Provide example of using this with a Database like Realm

+- [ ] Algorithmic improvements

+There are some exciting improvements that we have planned and use internally.
+Will have to upstream these changes (with a cleaner api + implementation)

+- [ ] Move android dependency to separate package

+There's no reason for TrueTime (with the move to coroutines) to be an "android" library.
+It can be a pure kotlin lib.

+The only remaining dependency is `SystemClock` (which we should just have a provider for).

+- [ ] Utilize all ntp pool addresses from `TrueTimeParameters.ntpHostPool`

+We currently only take the first ntp host pool address from the supplied parameters.
+In the future, it would be nice to provide multiple ntp "pool" addresses like `time.google.com`, `time.apple.com` and utilize all of those to get the "best" value.

 - [ ] BootCompletedBroadcastReceiver sample

 Everytime a device is rebooted, the Truetime info is invalid.
 Previous libraries included an actual `BroadcastReceiver` but this is better handled by the application than the library.
 For safe measure, I'll include an example of how this can be done in case folks are curious.

-- [ ] Utilize all ntp pool addresses from `TrueTimeParameters.ntpHostPool`

-We currently only take the first ntp host pool address from the supplied parameters.
-In the future, it would be nice to provide multiple ntp "pool" addresses like `time.google.com`, `time.apple.com` and utilize all of those to get the "best" value.

-- [ ] Algorithmic improvements

-There are some exciting improvements that we have planned and use internally.
-Will have to upstream these changes (with a cleaner api + implementation)

 # Installation